 Veterinary School - Application

 While many veterinary schools use the VMCAS application, each school has different deadline submission dates.
 There are 34 schools that utilize VMCAS.
-It is important for you to know the deadline dates for the schools/programs that you plan to apply as well as any requirements needed.
+It is important for you to know the deadlines for the schools/programs that you plan to apply as well as any requirements needed.

 Veterinary schools require the GRE.
 VMCAS lists the specific testing requirements for each VMCAS school, last date an applicant can take the required test and the last date each school will accept test scores.
 Test scores need to be sent directly to the schools you apply by their deadline.
 AAVMC suggests that tests be taken before Fall of your application year to ensure you do not miss a VMCAS school’s deadline.
 Most schools will not accept test scores older than 2-3 years.